-The issue of political dynasties surfaced after Gibran Rakabuming Raka was entitled to run as a presidential and vice-presidential candidate following a Constitutional Court (MK) ruling that changed the requirements for presidential and vice-presidential candidates.
-The Constitutional Court, chaired by Gibran's uncle Anwar Usman, stated that a person who is not yet 40 years old can run as a presidential or vice-presidential candidate, as long as they have experience as a regional head or in another position elected through elections.
+The issue of political dynasties surfaced after Gibran Rakabuming Raka was entitled to run as a presidential and vice-presidential candidate following a Constitutional Court (MK) ruling that changed the requirements for presidential and vice-presidential candidacy.
+The Constitutional Court, chaired by Gibran's uncle Anwar Usman, stated that a person who is not yet 40 years old can run as a presidential or vice presidential candidate, as long as they have experience as a regional head or other position elected through elections.
 Shortly after, Gibran was announced as the vice-presidential candidate to accompany Prabowo Subianto, who was carried by the Advanced Indonesia Coalition (KIM).
-The KIM is a coalition of political parties that are mostly supporters of Jokowi's government.
-The KIM comprises the Gerindra Party, Golkar, PAN, Democratic Party, Moon Star Party, Gelora Party, Garuda Party and Prima.
+The KIM itself is a line of political parties that are mostly supporters of Jokowi's government.
+The KIM comprises the Gerindra Party, Golkar, PAN, Democratic Party, Moon Star Party, Gelora Party, Garuda Party, and Prima.

-To prevent conflict and overlap between levels of government, it is necessary to emphasize the roles, authority, and jurisdiction of each level.
+To prevent conflict and overlap between the levels of government, it is necessary to emphasize the roles, authority, and jurisdiction of each level.
 Hence, it is clear that a written constitution plays an essential role in the federal government system.
 The existence of judicial institutions to interpret the constitution, which must be an independent body, sound interpretation, equitable resolution of disputes, and conflict among other government arms, are important features in addition to the constitution's supremacy (Adedeji, 2022).
-The Constitutional Court, in carrying out its duties, is given the authority to test laws against the Constitution, which is judicial review, so that all legal products must be in accordance with the Constitution and there are no more legal provisions that are out of the corridors of the Constitution.
-In this case, the Constitutional Court does not have the authority to determine the age limit for presidential and vice-presidential candidates in the Election Law.
-This is the domain of legislators, namely, the DPR and the President.
-Unfortunately, a simple and open legal policy was implemented, creating a political burden for the court to decide.
-The Court should carry out its function of resolving disputes, providing fair legal certainty, providing constitutional solutions, and resolving differences in interpretation by providing a final interpretation based on the Constitution.
+The Constitutional Court, in carrying out its duties, is given the authority to test laws against the constitution, which is judicial review, which is the authority of the Constitutional Court so that all legal products must be in accordance with the constitution and there are no more legal provisions that are out of the corridors of the constitution.
+In this case, the Constitutional Court does not have the authority to determine the age limit for presidential and vice presidential candidates in Election Law.
+This is the domain of legislators, namely, the DPR and the president.
+Unfortunately, a simple and open legal policy was implemented and created a political burden for the court to decide.
+The Court should carry out its function to resolve disputes, provide fair legal certainty, provide constitutional solutions, and resolve differences in interpretation by providing a final interpretation based on the constitution.

-Constitutional Court Decision Number 90/PPU-XXI/2023 cannot be separated from the political context because it is related to the registration deadline for presidential and vice-presidential candidates.
+The Constitutional Court Decision Number 90/PPU-XXI/2023 cannot be separated from the political context because this decision is related to the registration deadline for presidential and vice-presidential candidates.
 So that the analysis favors Gibran as the son of President Jokowi, soit is feared that the view will emerge that this is one of the president's agendas to pass Gibran as a vice presidential candidate.
-Moreover, the Chief Justice of the Constitutional Court has a family relationship with the president because judges cannot be related to the case being handled.
+Moreover, the position of the Chief Justice of the Constitutional Court has a family relationship with the president because judges cannot be related to the case being handled.
 Anwar Usman, who was not present in several Constitutional Court decisions, suddenly participated in deciding cases number 90 and 91, even though this case had a huge potential conflictof interest, because his nephew's name was mentioned in the application.
-Public opinion in this case considers the existence of dynastic politics in Pakistan.
-This decision paved the way for the president's son to become a presidential or vice-presidential candidate.
+Public opinion in this case considers the existence of dynastic politics.
+This decision provides a red carpet for the president's son to become a presidential or vice presidential candidate.